Interplay between perturbative and non-perturbative effects with the ARES method: NP shifts for ``popular'' event shapes

 The lower limit on $\eta^{(\ell)}$ can be set to zero because $p_{t\ell} \sim \sqrt{v} Q$ for such observables.
 Also,

 which implies that the upper limit on $\eta^{(\ell)}$ can be set to infinity due to exponential damping.
 This gives

 \paragraph{Heavy-jet mass:} In the case of the heavy-jet mass there is an interplay between NP and PT radiation since, in the presence of perturbative emissions, a non-zero NP correction to the heavy-jet mass arises only when the ultra-soft emission is in the heavier hemisphere.
+This is due to the fact that the contribution to the invariant mass of either hemisphere due to a NP emission is of order $\kappa$, which is much less than the contribution of all PT emissions, which is of order $\rho_{\ell}$.
+As a consequence, in the presence of multiple soft and collinear PT emissions, a NP emission can never determine which hemisphere is heavier.
 Therefore

 where $\rho_1$ and $\rho_2$ are the invariant masses of the two hemispheres.
 This gives

 which implies

 \paragraph{Total and wide-jet broadening:} The interplay between PT and NP effects is more complicated for the total and wide-jet broadening than it is for the heavy-jet mass.
 To better understand the issues involved, we consider an ultra-soft emission $k$ in the hemisphere containing leg $\ell$.
 The broadening of the corresponding hemisphere (which we denote by $B_\ell$) is then given by